codenotary/codenotary.io/pages/blog/when-digital-certificates-fail.md

 Start notarizing today.

-## About Codenotary
+## About CodeNotary

-To learn more how you can implement end-to-end tamper-proof protection for your CI pipeline, visit [CodeNotary](https://www.codenotary.com) and [signup for the Cloud version](https://www.codenotary.com/products/ci-cd) or [download the Self-Hosted edition](https://www.codenotary.com/products/ledger-compliance).
+To learn more how you can implement end-to-end zero-trust protection for your CI pipeline, visit [CodeNotary](https://www.codenotary.com) and [signup for the Cloud version](https://www.codenotary.com/products/ci-cd) or [download the Self-Hosted edition](https://www.codenotary.com/products/ledger-compliance).